Automobile-Service-Marketplace-System/Diagrams-Models/requirement-gathering.md

       - see their appointments & service history
       - set reminders for scheduled vehicle servicing
       - see the progress / status for repairs
+      - can generate service/repair history document(pdf) and download it
    5. Regarding emergency support / roadside assistance
       - In a case of an emergency need of support, customers can search for service centres nearest to their locations and send service requests to those centres (availability of servicemen (will be updated by the service centre as they assign servicemen) will be displayed to the customer with service centres details so that he/she can make a choice of who to contact)
       - Customer receives contact info of the employee who's assigned to his/her emergency request if the service center accepts service request.